 There may be costs associated with travelling overseas, including immunisation and visas.

-Some students may encounter a Disclosure and Barring Service (DBS) check (formerly Criminal Service Bureau (CRB) check).
-This is required for certain jobs or voluntary work, for example working with children or in healthcare.
-The Government website has information on DBS checks.
+Some students may need a Disclosure and Barring Service (DBS) check (formerly Criminal Service Bureau (CRB) check) for certain jobs or voluntary work, for example working with children or in healthcare.

 There may be a charge if you need to re-sit an exam and there could be examination resubmission fees for postgraduate researchers.
 We have a guide for candidates whose theses are referred for resubmission (PDF).